Saturday of Week 30 of Ordinary Time – Gospel

 The story continues with Jesus commenting on the behaviour of the guests, each of whom vies for the honour of occupying the best places at the table.
 Speaking to them in the form of a parable, Jesus urges them to do the very opposite.

 Luke may not only have been thinking of Pharisees.
-It is possible that manoeuvring for the places nearest to Jesus may have been a problem, even at the Last Supper.
-Recall that Luke says while they were in the upper room that evening, an argument had broken out among them about which of them was the greatest (cf. Luke 22:24).
+It is possible that maneuvering for the places nearest to Jesus may have been a problem, even at the Last Supper.
+Recall that Luke says:

 True Christians put their self-value in the kind of person they are for others, and not in some purely external trappings.
-They are what they are, and not what others think they are or are persuaded to think they are.
+They do not pretend to be something they are not.
+They do not compromise their behavior to conform to other people’s expectations or opinions.
+They live their lives authentically as followers of Christ.